 PolicyManager is a web-based enterprise policy and procedure management platform designed for healthcare.
 The platform allows hospitals and integrated healthcare delivery networks to streamline, consolidate, standardize and centralize all policies in one electronic repository.
 According…

-What is Governance, Risk & Compliance (GRC) Software?
+What is Governance, Risk, and Compliance (GRC) Software?

 Governance Risk & Compliance Features and Capabilities